GHOSTEYE26/MusicKALI/README.markdown

 ## 🤝 Contributing
 Love anime as much as we do?
 Feel free to fork this repo, add more anime, or enhance the features!
 Submit a pull request, and let’s build the ultimate anime hub together.

-## 📜 License
-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## 💬 Let’s Connect
 Got suggestions or just wanna geek out about anime?
 Drop me a message on [GitHub](https://github.com/yourusername) or [Twitter](https://twitter.com/yourusername)!